Rickets And Osteomalacia

 - Delayed walking

-Your child's bodily fluid and bone may be tested.
+Your child's bodily fluids and bone may be tested.
 This can be done with:

 - Blood tests